From operator categories to topological operads: Wreath products

 \section{Wreath products}

 Roughly speaking, if the objects of an operator category index a certain sort of multiplications, then the objects of a wreath product of two operator categories $\Phi$ and $\Psi$ index $\Phi$-multiplications in objects that already possess $\Psi$-multiplications.
-With this insight, we can introduce the operator categories $\OO^{(n)}$ ($1\leq n<\infty$), which are key to the combinatorial gadgets that characterize the operads $E_n$.
+This provides a wealth of new examples of operator categories, and with this insight, we can introduce the operator categories $\OO^{(n)}$ ($1\leq n<\infty$), which are key to the combinatorial gadgets that characterize the operads $E_n$.

 \begin{dfn} Suppose $\Phi$ an operator category.
 Then a \textbf{\emph{coronal fibration}}

 is a cartesian fibration such that, for any object $I\in\Phi$, the functors

 together exhibit the fiber $X_I$ as a product of the fibers $X_{\{i\}}$.
 In this situation, $p$ will be said to \textbf{\emph{exhibit $X$ as a wreath product of $X_1$ with $\Phi$}}. \end{dfn}